This post may contain affiliate links. Please see my disclosure policy for details.

-From how to get here, what to do, where to eat, what you can shop for and a little bit of background about why it’s blue and my top travel tips to prepare you for it.
+From how to get here, what to do, where to eat, what you can shop for, and a little bit of background about why it’s blue and my top travel tips to prepare you for it.
 Sound good?
 Sweet, well keep reading.

-Even though there were a few Pinterest/Instagram vs. Reality moments, Chechaouen was the most beautiful places that I went to visit in Morocco with the second being the Sahara Desert.
+Even though there were a few Pinterest/Instagram vs. Reality moments, Chechaouen was the most beautiful place that I went to visit in Morocco with the second being the Sahara Desert.

 Compared to the big cities, the blue pearl was an absolute dream.
 Hidden in the mountains, with friendly peaceful locals, you really can’t beat it.
-There’s no harsh selling here, heckling and I never once felt unsafe, even in the evenings.
+There’s no harsh selling here, or heckling and I never once felt unsafe, even in the evenings.

 At that time, the only notable landmark was the Kasbah to protect the city against Portuguese forces.
-A place you can still visit today which now acts as a museum.
+A place you can still visit today that now acts as a museum.

 Over the years, the settlement began to grow with the addition of the souk which saw many Moorish, Spanish and Jewish settlers finding a home in the area.

 Reports of the city being blue have existed since the 15th century.
 But now there are many theories to this including that painting buildings blue was a Jewish tradition as blue reminded people of the sky and ultimately God.

-Either way, it’s downright pretty and I love the fact that it’s kept it’s tradition.
+Either way, it’s downright pretty and I love the fact that it’s kept its tradition.
 Every part of the city is like something out of a postcard.

 How to travel to Chefchaouen

-Driving in Morocco can be quite the adventure and you definitely don’t want to hire somebody unsafe.
+Driving in Morocco can be quite an adventure and you definitely don’t want to hire somebody unsafe.
 Saying this, the roads are pretty good quality so you shouldn’t have much difficulty.
 The cost of a private taxi varies but most of the quotes I got were averaging around £50 one way.

 It’s a plush coach with air conditioning that comes at an affordable price.
-Although, it does say online it will take international card payments, I couldn’t process mine.
-The price of the bus ticket is 75MAD for a one way ticket (approx £6) and it’s a reliable service which takes around 4 hours.
+Although it does say online it will take international card payments, I couldn’t process mine.
+The price of the bus ticket is 75MAD for a one-way ticket (approx £6) and it’s a reliable service which takes around 4 hours.

 You won’t be the only one wanting a ticket though, especially in peak tourist season, so make sure you book your ticket as far in advance as possible.
 I managed to score the last ticket heading there the day before which was lucky!

-When you reach the bus station, you will need to check in for your journey and pay an extra 5MAD to store luggage inside the coach.
+When you reach the bus station, you will need to check-in for your journey and pay an extra 5MAD to store luggage inside the coach.

 The best places to stay in Chefchaouen

 There are many beautiful Riads and guesthouses in Chefchaouen.
 It’s good to note that the whole of the city isn’t blue, just the Medina area.
-So, if you did want to stay within the blue souk, you’ll have to double check the location.
+So, if you did want to stay within the blue souk, you’ll have to double-check the location.

-Top tip: if you want to stay in the medina, the old city is a car free zone.
+Top tip: if you want to stay in the medina, the old city is a car-free zone.
 So, you’ll be hiking your luggage with you to find it!
-I would ask your guest house owner to send someone to meet you and guide you through to your guesthouse.
+I would ask your guesthouse owner to send someone to meet you and guide you through to your guesthouse.

 The rooms are clean, comfortable, with good running hot water.
 Personally, my favourite part was eating breakfast on their fabulous roof overlooking the mountains.

-Things to do in Chefchaouen
+Places to visit in Chefchaouen

 Aside from the blue medina, there is So much to get up to Chefchaouen.
 As it’s surrounded by the Rif mountains, there are plenty of treks if you wanted to explore outside too.

-For a detailed post on some fun and unique things to in Chefchaouen that people don’t really talk about, see my guide here.
+For a detailed post on some fun and unique things in Chefchaouen that people don’t really talk about, see my guide with places to visit here.
 For now, I’ll list out the main things you can get up to in the blue pearl.